igneus/calendarium-romanum/README.md

 ## Credits

-includes an important bit of code from the [easter](https://github.com/jrobertson/easter) gem by James Robertson
+includes computation of the Easter date from the [easter](https://github.com/jrobertson/easter) gem by James Robertson.

+See also changelog for list of contributions and their authors.

 ## License